NexPlayer/Android-SDK/properties.md

 This property sets the duration away from the live position to start playback when joining a live presentation when the LiveView option is set to "Recent", but excludes theLiveBackOffduration (set by SET\_LIVEBACKOFF).

-As a result, live content will be played behind the actual live position by a duration determined by BOTH LiveBackOff and the value for LivePlaybackOffset set here.
+As a result, live content will be played behind the actual live position by a duration determined by both LiveBackOff and the value for LivePlaybackOffset set here.

 Setting this property enables faster startup because it allows a buffer to be built up as fast as bandwidth will support (potentially faster than real time), which creates a buffer against network jitter.
 It does however also increase end-to-end latency, which means what is played "live" in the player is farther behind the actual live playing point of the content.